TajikistanOfficial Name: Republic of Tajikistan

 There have been outbreaks of the following diseases:

-- Hepatitis B & C (frequently transmitted through medical and dental procedures)
+- Hepatitis A, B & C (frequently transmitted through medical and dental procedures)

-- Malaria – in southern region on Afghan border
+- Malaria – in the southern region at Afghan border

 - Typhoid—in Dushanbe and the south